 The frequency of beach advisories indicate a moderate level of variability (27%) based on 10 years of data and average approximately 20% of all beaches sampled annually (Table 30).
-Based an these data if the percentage of beach advisories increase (or decrease) 5% each year for 20 years, trend detection is highly likely (100% based on 250 simulated linear regression iterations).
+Based on these data, if the percentage of beach advisories increase (or decrease) 5% each year for 20 years, trend detection is highly likely (100% based on 250 simulated linear regression iterations).
 Trends with a lower rate of change may be detected if data variability remains stable or is reduced.

 Table 30.
-NH DES beach advisory data record summary and expected ability to detect trends.
+NHDES beach advisory data record summary and expected ability to detect trends.

-Number of Mean (%) Standard Coefficient of Variability Expected trend detection Records Deviation Variation Category capacity 1,540 19.9 5.39 27.1 Moderate 100%
+Number of Records Mean (%) Standard Deviation Coefficient of Variation Variability Category Expected trend detection capacity 1,540 19.9 5.39 0.271 Moderate 100%